 The good part about the view is that it also shows the date and the calendar to provide mode usefulness.

 If your goal is to have a visual clock shown on your desktop at all times, we’ll show a few simple ways to accomplish that for free.

-Alarms & Clock App in Windows 10
+Alarms & Clock App on Windows 10 Desktop

 Windows 10 has its own built-in clock app named ‘Alarms & Clock‘ that provides features like an alarm, clock, timer and a stopwatch.